333 Sixth Street

 Code Enforcement Division

 The City of Rapid City is committed to keeping Rapid City a safe and prosperous place for all the citizens and visitors.
-The Code Enforcement Ordinance Officers are under the direction of the Community Resources Director.
+The Code Enforcement Ordinance Officers are under the direction of the Community Development Director.
 The mission of Code Enforcement is assist in the administration and enforcement of City Ordinances, as related to public health and safety.
 Ordinance Officers respond to complaints registered by citizens, Mayor, City Council, or other City Officials.
 If an Ordinance Officer observes violations they may initiate the enforcement action rather than waiting for a complaint to be filed.

 During site inspections Ordinance Officers record violations on the subject property.
 Once an inspection action is commenced the Ordinance Officer will attempt to make person-to-person contact with the tenant and/or owner of the property and if necessary start the legal notification process.
 Failure to have the property brought into compliance can result in the City taking further action to correct the violations and assess the cost to the property owner.